files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Fixed a crash that would sometimes occur when the favorites section was hidden
 - Fixed an issue where the UI didn't display correctly in compact overlay mode
 - Fixed an issue where the close pane button had the wrong icon
+- Fixed an issue where the disconnect drive option had the wrong icon
 - Fixed a crash that would sometimes occur when "show folder sizes" was enabled
 - Fixed an issue where the properties window sometimes used the wrong theme
 - Fixed a crash that would sometimes occur when previewing XML files